-A basic rehab program for a lateral knee ligament sprain.
-This will vary from patient to patient depending on a number of factors including the grade or severity of injury.
+A basic rehabilitation program for a lateral knee ligament sprain.
+This will vary from patient to patient depending on a number of factors including the grade or severity of the injury

 - Aims of rehabilitation

 - Grade 1 LCL sprain rehabilitation program

 The following example is for information purposes only.
 We recommend seeking professional advice before attempting any rehabilitation.